 Serve at 20° C- possibly uncork an hour before serving

 Suitable for strong red meat dishes, roasts, venison and game, red meats with brown sauces, mature cheese.
 Excellent by itself as a meditation wine

-CONSERVATION AND LASTING
+CONSERVATION AND AGING

 Thanks to its texture and concentration can age for several years with a very interesting development